-The TMS370Cx1x family provides the system designer with economical, efficient solution to real-time control applications.
-The TMS370 family extended development system (XDSTM) and compact development tool (CDTTM) solve the challenge of efficiently developing the software and hardware required to design the TMS370Cx1x into an ever-increasing number of complex applications.
-The application source code can be written in assembly and C language, and the output code can be generated by the linker.
-The TMS370 family XDS development tool communicates through a standard RS-232-C interface with an existing personal computer.
-This allows the use of the PC's editors and software utilities already familiar to the designer.
-The TMS370 family XDS emphasizes ease-of-use through extensive menus and screen windowing so that a system designer can begin developing software with minimal training.
+The TMS370Cx8x family provides the system designer with economical, efficient solutions to real-time control applications.
+The TMS370 family compact development tool (CDTTM) solves the challenge of efficiently developing the software and hardware required to design the TMS370Cx8x into an ever-increasing number of complex applications.
+The application source code can be written in assembly and C languages, and the output code can be generated by the linker.
+The TMS370 family CDT development tool communicates through a standard RS-232-C interface with an existing personal computer.
+This allows the designer to use familiar personal computer editors and software utilities.
 Precise real-time, in-circuit emulation and extensive symbolic debug and analysis tools ensure efficient software and hardware implementation as well as reducing the time-to-market cycle.

-The TMS370Cx1x family together with the TMS370 family XDS22, CDT370, design kit, starter kit, software tools, the SE370C712 reprogrammable devices, comprehensive product documentation, and customer support provide a complete solution to the needs of the system designer.
+The TMS370Cx8x family together with the TMS370 family CDT370, software tools, the SE370C686 and SE370C758 (FZ package) reprogrammable devices, comprehensive product documentation, and customer support provide a complete solution to the needs of the system designer.